 YouTube Shorts for ecommerce: an underused UGC channel

-Why Shorts is worth collecting
+Why is Shorts worth collecting?

 - Monitor for customer Shorts about your brand and products.

-- Make them shoppable, tag your products into the video.
+- Make them shoppable: tag your products into the video.

 Sources & notes